 A well-planned digital strategy should incorporate what you know about your audiences’ wants, needs, and behaviors.
 How do they like to interact with your brand?
 What do they rely on you for?
 What do they need to move forward at various points in the buying process?
 Segmentation is key to creating targeted activations that connect in a meaningful way and drive action with specific cohorts within your audience.

 Develop and make use of user personas to help you understand your audience better.
 These profiles combine demographic and psychographic information about different segments of your audience to create more specific target segments.
-Strong data visualization tools help spot trends that let you form educated assumptions about your audience.
+Strong data visualisation tools help spot trends that let you form educated assumptions about your audience.
 When combined with broader market research, this information can help you craft these profiles.

 User personas can also help tailor your content strategies to connect with specific audiences in ways that are meaningful to them.
 Your messaging, the channels you use, how often you communicate, and even when – these can all be informed by a digital marketing plan that uses strong segmentation and the right reporting tools.
 You’ll learn more about your audiences over time.
 And as you do you’ll be able to make your efforts even more relevant.